arp242/goatcounter/README.markdown

 2. Use a proxy for https (e.g. Caddy); you'll need to forward `example.com` and `*.example.com`

-You can see the [goathost repo](https://github.com/zgoat/goathost) for the server configuration of goatcounter.com, although that is just one way of running it.
+You can see the [goathost repo][goathost] for the server configuration of goatcounter.com, although that is just one way of running it.

 ### PostgreSQL